choowkee/mass-downloader-for-bluesky-Copy/README.md

   - ``--post``
     - To retrieved posts
   - ``--media-types``
     - Only download posts that contain this specified type of media.
-Valid keywords are: image, video and text.
+Valid keywords are: **image, video and text**.
   - ``--include, -i``
-    - Whether to include **only** json information or media from the post
+    - Whether to include **only** json information or media from the post.
+  - ``--restore``
+    - Downloads all posts stored in the database, can optionally pass a did or handle to only restore posts from that account.
 - ``db``
   - ``--delete_user``
     - Deletes all posts associated with the given user from the database.
 Have to pass the **handle** of the user.